BimmerGestalt/AAIdrive/README.md

   - Any installed Voice Assistants are discovered to be added to the car
   - Apps which act as AAIdrive Addons are discovered and presented in the Addons tab
   - If enabled, notifications are read from the phone while connected to the car and then forgotten when disconnected
-  - If compiled into the app and then enabled, the custom map feature will use the phone's location while displaying the map
+  - If compiled into the app and then enabled, the custom map feature will use the car or phone's location while displaying the map

 The analytics-disabled version will never share any information, and no analytics code is compiled into this version of the app.
 The analytics-enabled version provides an option to share some anonymized information to [Sentry](https://www.sentry.io) to assist with debugging and development: If enabled, besides any rare and unfortunate crashes, the app will share any [installed music apps](app/src/sentry/java/me/hufman/androidautoidrive/Analytics.kt) and the capabilities each app provides, as well as the [model and capabilities](app/src/main/java/me/hufman/androidautoidrive/CarInformationDiscovery.kt#L36) of any connected car for usage statistics and feature prioritization.